lorians22/ChickenMap/README.md

 - Press `p` to pause the video.
 Press `p` again to resume.
 The video is automatically paused while annotating but will resume once `Enter` is pressed, unless you pressed `p` beforehand.

-- Left-click anywhere to produce a coordinate at your cursor.
+- Left-click anywhere to produce a pixel coordinate at your cursor.

-  - Coordinates are saved along with their video timestamps (from the top-left corner of the video) in an Excel file in the `sheets/` directory.
+  - Pixel coordinates are saved along with their video timestamps (from the top-left corner of the video) in an Excel file in the `sheets/` directory.
 You can find this .xlsx file in the `ChickenMap-main/` folder.
 Filenames are based on your system's date and time when the program started.

+    - 3D coordinates in meters, where the origin (0, 0, 0) is the back left inside the nesting boxes, are added as an additional column if the `3D?` box is checked in `options_gui`.
+The x-coordinate is the width of the room (from the left of the screen to the right).
+The y-coordinate is the length of the room (from the back to the front, so from the top of the screen to the bottom).
+The z-coordinate is the height off the floor and is a hard-coded estimate based on the region of the room.
+If the 3D coordinates are empty `( )`, the coordinate you chose is out of the defined bounding boxes.
+These may need adjusted based on user feedback and camera position.

   - Coordinates remain on screen for 5 seconds after click by default.
 Press `c` while a coordinate is on-screen to clear it from the screen and remove it from the Excel sheet.
 Once the coordinate is off-screen, the coordinate cannot be cleared from the Excel sheet.

   - Coordinates and timestamps are printed to the Command Prompt/Terminal window as a backup and are not removed when `c` is pressed.

-- Right-click to annotate at your cursor.
+- Right-click to annotate the current video frame at your cursor.

   - The video will freeze/pause.
 Each key you press will show up on screen, at the location you right-clicked.